azhurb/RoboND-Kinematics-Project/writeup_template.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

+It was a very difficult task.
+Part of the solutions was found during the discussion on the Slack channel, as well as in the third-party videos with kinematics lessons on YouTube.

 1. Prepared DH parameter table for the arm.

 2. Found wrist center using formula